4 Common Challenges to Address Before Automating the Welding Operation

 A robot welding system can increase throughput significantly, but ask these questions before implementing one.
 Are the rest of the operations ready for the gain in throughput?
 Can upstream manufacturing processes continue to deliver the necessary quantity to the robot?
 Can downstream processes — such as paint, packaging or assembly — handle the higher production?
 When looking at the flow of parts in a welding operation, it’s critical to consider the whole picture.

-Ensure that any rework required of the part before entering the weld cell has been eliminated from the process and the employees supplying parts to the robot can match its cycle time.
+Be sure to eliminate any rework required of the part before entering the weld cell from the process and the employees supplying parts to the robot can match its cycle time.

 Ask these questions ahead of implementation and plan accordingly so that everything continues to flow smoothly.
 No company can benefit from welding automation if the operation simply consists of moving a bottleneck from one department into another; it is possible to miss out on the overall productivity and efficiency a robotic weld cell can deliver.

-Always remember, any investment in the welding operation should be made with care.
+Always remember, make any investment in the welding operation with care.
 Consult a trusted robot OEM, integrator or manufacturer for assistance.